dat-ecosystem/dat/README.md

 Sharing /Users/joe/my_data/

 Share Link: d6e1875598fae25165eff440ffd01513197ad0db9dbb9898f2a141288b9322c6
-The Share Link is secret and only those you share it with will be able to get the files
+The Share Link is for you to share with others so that they will be able to get the files

 [==============>] Added 2 files (1.44 kB/1.44 kB)